-Facebook scraps accounts trying to influence November's U.S. elections
+Facebook says it uncovers new meddling before 2018 U.S. elections

 Adam Schiff, the top Democrat on the U.S. House of Representatives Intelligence Committee, in a statement urged Facebook to move against foreign groups trying to sway American voters and to warn legitimate users that such activity, as seen in 2016, is recurring this year.

-U.S. intelligence agencies concluded that Russian state operators ran the campaign combining fake social media posts and hacking into Democratic Party networks, eventually becoming an effort to help Republican presidential candidate Donald Trump, who scored a surprise victory over Democrat Hillary Clinton.
+U.S. intelligence agencies said Russian state operators ran the campaign combining fake social media posts and hacking into Democratic Party networks, eventually becoming an effort to help Republican candidate Trump, who scored a surprise victory over Democrat Hillary Clinton.

+Over the past several months, the company has taken steps meant to reassure U.S. and European lawmakers that further regulation is unnecessary.
+Chief Executive Officer Mark Zuckerberg says the company has 20,000 people working to police and protect the site.

+Costs associated with that effort are part of the reason Facebook said last week that it expects its profit margins to decline, a warning that sent shares tumbling about 25 percent, the biggest one-day loss of market cap in U.S. stock market history.
+Shares of Facebook were up about 1.5 percent in Tuesday’s midafternoon trading, part of a broader tech rebound.

-Reporting by Munsif Vengattil in Bengaluru; additional reporting by Kevin Drawbaugh; writing by Peter Henderson; Editing by Saumyadeb Chakrabarty and Grant McCool
+Joseph Menn and Paresh Dave in San Francisco; additional reporting by Munsif Vengattil in Bengaluru, Kevin Drawbaugh in Washington; writing by Peter Henderson; Editing by Saumyadeb Chakrabarty and Grant McCool